 You want to make sure that your book’s layout is clean and easy to read.
 Here are a few things to consider:

-- The page size for any printed copies of your book (US Trade, Digest and A5 are particularly common).
+- The page size for any printed copies of your book.
 I usually recommend 6”x9” or 5.5”x8.5” for a ‘standard’ nonfiction book.

 - Readable fonts for your main text, such as Caslon, Garamond, and Minion.
 (I personally love the sans-serif fonts Helvetica and Open Sans — and don’t care who knows it!).

 - What page bleed and margins mean for your text.